 You may choose to use The Chartist as a standalone tool or to compliment other analysis.
 For example your broker may send you a report recommending a particular stock and you can simply login and check if the chart research supports your broker's analysis.

 Stock prices and the financial markets are driven by sentiment.
 Think about it; if you wanted to buy a stock but did not have a strategy to follow, what would you do?
 You would probably read the business section of the newspaper, listen to the stock picks on Sky News Business Channel, talk to a friend or a taxi driver.
 (Those guys know everything, right?)
 You would be influenced by the thoughts, feelings and sentiments of other people.
 These sentiments influence stock prices.
 For example when people worried about the US Debt Ceiling being breached they sold out of stocks, put the cash in the bank and waited until they felt more confident.
 A 'picture' of this sentiment would be a stock price rising into the sell off then falling as there are less buyers (less demand) in the market.

 So, if we take human emotion and sentiment out of the decision making process and rely solely on a computer generated and backtested trading strategy that recognises these patterns we can be involved in the market without the influence of other people.

-You can trial The Chartist membership for only $19.
+You are welcome to trial The Chartist membership.
 You receive access to all trading systems and chart research, videos, trading courses and articles.
-It could be the best $19 you've ever spent.